SoftBank Robotics America · Web Portal + Mobile

 Can we prove it worked?

-Facilities managers had data but couldn't defend it upward.
-This drove the decision to make actual vs. target coverage the lead metric — the one number a facilities manager could bring into a conversation with a skeptical tenant.
+Admin and facilities managers had data but couldn't defend it upward.
+This drove the decision to make coverage and logging fleet activity as key data points, things a facilities manager could bring into a conversation with a skeptical tenant.

 impact